open-mmlab/mmpose/docs/en/notes/contribution_guide.md

-# How to Contribute to MMPOSE
+# How to Contribute to MMPose

 Welcome to join the MMPOSE community, we are committed to building cutting-edge computer vision foundational library.
 All kinds of contributions are welcomed, including but not limited to: